Macrometacorp/docs/docs/connections/connector-types/mssql-connector.md

 -- Enable Snapshot Isolation - Highly recommended for read consistency and to avoid dirty commits.
 -- ====
 -- https://www.sqlservercentral.com/articles/what-when-and-who-auditing-101-part-2
 -- Consider running one of these options to ensure read consistency.
-Do consider the impact however of enabling these features.
+Before you start, consider the impact of enabling these features.
 ALTER DATABASE [<database_name>] SET READ_COMMITTED_SNAPSHOT ON;
 ALTER DATABASE [<database_name>] SET ALLOW_SNAPSHOT_ISOLATION ON;